 Anna’s independent research explores the efficacy of adding essential oils to improve emergence tent capture rate for ground-nesting bees.
 Anna earned Distinction for this work and her first-authored paper was published in the peer-reviewed journal Apidologie (link below).

-Anna graduated from UIUC in the spring of 2020 and is pursuing a master’s degree in Entomology in Dr. Larry Hanks’ lab at UIUC related to her interest in chemical ecology.
+Anna graduated with her B.S. from UIUC in the spring of 2020 and her M.S. in Entomology as a member of Dr. Larry Hanks’ at UIUC in 2022.